Mount Everest: Height, Location, Facts And More

 The Spiritual and Existential Journey

 Mounting Everest is not simply physical involvement but rather an inner spiritual experience.
-Most of the climbers are intensely attached to nature, and to the beauty of the mountain, which is awe inspiring.
+Most of the climbers are intensely attached to nature and to the beauty of the mountain, which is awe-inspiring.
 The extreme, uncomfortable settings can become a reason to reflect on life, which helps the climbers derive a purpose outside of the climb.
-Part of this journey is to respect the local culture and beliefs particularly, the sacred name Chomolungma.
+Part of this journey is to respect the local culture and beliefs, the sacred name Chomolungma.

 Commercialization and Accessibility

-Over the past few years, there has been a boom in guided climbs on Mount Everest and this has made this mountain easier to climb by more individuals.
-To some mountaineers peak-bagging has become a tick list thing, rather than a soul satisfying process.
-This growth of the visitors has caused great economic gains to Nepal and Tibet that have supported the local communities and business related to the mountain.
+Over the past few years, there has been a boom in guided climbs on Mount Everest, and this has made the mountain easier to climb for more individuals.
+To some mountaineers, peak-bagging has become a tick list thing, rather than a soul-satisfying process.
+This growth of the visitors has caused great economic gains to Nepal and Tibet, which have supported the local communities and businesses related to the mountain.

 Life and Death on the World’s Highest Mountain – Everest